pukkapies/urop2019/README.md

 are then analysed to extract the location of any silent sections (see the documentation in the script for more details).
 The silent information, the arrays, and the sampling rate of each track are optionally stored as an npz file in the given directory.
-During the project npz files were created as we didnt have the whole audio cleaning path outlined yet and needed to easily access the data for experimenting.
+During the project npz files were created as we did not have the whole audio cleaning path outlined yet and needed to easily access the data for experimenting.
 However for readers we would recommend against creating these files as they require large amounts of storage and saving and opening these files will make the audio cleaning process slower.